Panbari Mosque: Management

 The mosque is run by a local body, Panbari mosque management committee, who appoints the imam and other employees.
 Various religious services like imamat and leading namaz are performed by the imam.
 The expenses of the mosque are covered from different kind of donations obtained by the mosque.
 As the mosque enjoy a special place in the society of western Assam, people donate generously irrespective of religion, caste or creed.

-Festivals

-During the annual Islamic festivals like Eid ul-Fitr and Eid ul-Adha, this mosque wears a special look.
-Thousands of people from different parts of the country visit the mosque.
-Not only the people from India but also from England and Japan visit this place.
-Normally hundreds of people gather here for the weekly Friday noon Jumu'ah prayers, besides other regular prayers.